 You can find out if the prospect employee living overseas requires a DBS check through the government’s eligibility guidelines.
 If the applicant meets the criteria, it is your responsibility to obtain a criminal record check from those countries before they begin work.

-How to DBS Check a UK Applicant Living Abroad
+How to DBS check a UK applicant who currently lives aboard

 Alongside this, you should bear in mind that if overseas applicants do need a DBS check, the recruitment decision must be made in the UK.